 Carla J DuBose-Simons

-Dr. Carla J DuBose-Simons received her doctorate in American History from the Graduate Center of the City University of New York in February 2013.
 Her research interests include New York City history, African American history, and the history of community formation.
 She is the author of “Fighting Against Jim Crow Hiring” in The Economic Civil Rights Movement: African Americans and the Struggle for Economic Power which was published by Routledge, Taylor and Francis Group in 2013.
-Her latest article on black settlement in the South Bronx “Movin’ on Up: African Americans in the South Bronx in the 1940s” was published in the Fall 2014 issue of the New York State Historical Association’s quarterly journal New York History.
+Prof. DuBose-Simons published an article on black settlement in the South Bronx “Movin’ on Up: African Americans in the South Bronx in the 1940s” in the Fall 2014 issue of the New York State Historical Association’s quarterly journal New York History.
+She most recently wrote “Leading The Afro-American Realty Company – A Review of “Philip Payton: The Father of Black Harlem” for The Metropole – the official blog for the Urban History Association in May of 2022.

 Contact Information